And greetings to you once again, ladies and gentlemen, music lovers, thrill seekers all across the fruited plain.

 And the press is totally willing to accept that they are the idiots if it means Obama not looking like an idiot.

-Uh that's true right now.
+That's true right now.

 Really?

-So uh there's no evidence and no indication right now that ISIL is actively plotting to attack the U.S. homeland?
+So there's no evidence and no indication right now that ISIL is actively plotting to attack the U.S. homeland?

 They're beyond just a terrorist group.

-They are tremendously well funded.
+They are tremendously well-funded.

 So we must prepare for everything.